 The Backpack Project is proud to share that Homeless Heroes Day 2017 exceeded our goal of hand-delivering backpacks to one thousand people who were experiencing homelessness in Atlanta.
-While exciting and fast-paced, Homeless Heroes Day was also a service-learning experience that facilitated learning about homelessness as a social issue and empowered teams from participating companies to experience what it’s like to create the impact, not just fund it.
-Through the support of this year's participating companies - U.S. Health Advisors, Quality Technology Services (QTS), JOYN, and State Farm - we were able to pack 1,089 backpacks for those in in the Atlanta homeless community who were seeking support.
+While exciting and fast-paced, Homeless Heroes Day was also a service-learning experience that facilitated education about homelessness as a social issue and empowered teams from participating companies to experience what it’s like to create the impact, not just fund it.
+Through the support of this year's participating companies - U.S. Health Advisors, Quality Technology Services (QTS), JOYN, and State Farm - we were able to pack 1,089backpacks for those in the Atlanta homeless community who were seeking support.

 Thank you to our distribution partners - The Salvation Army of Atlanta, Women's Community Kitchen, The Gateway Center, Shepherd's Inn, and My Sister's Place - for hosting us.
-A group of our volunteers had the unique experience of working with The Salvation Army's Veterans on the Move program to assemble 250+ care packages that will be sent to active duty soldiers, and we couldn't be happier to honors Veterans Day in such an exciting way.
+A group of our volunteers had the unique experience of working with The Salvation Army's Veterans on the Move program to assemble 250+ care packages that will be sent to active duty soldiers, and we couldn't be happier to honor Veterans Day in such an exciting way.

 Hosted by our Signature Sponsor, Quality Technology Services (QTS)

 Women's Community Kitchen Distribution